Carl Friedrich Christian Fasch: Beethoven's visits to Fasch

 Before his death, Fasch was twice visited by Beethoven, who spent some time in Berlin in the summer of 1796.
 On the first occasion, June 21, he heard a chorale, the three first numbers of Fasch's mass, and several movements from his 119th Psalm, and he himself extemporized on one of the subjects of the latter.
 On the 28th he reappeared and again extemporized, to the delight of Fasch's scholars, who, as Beethoven used to say, pressed round him and could not applaud for tears (Thayer's Beethoven, ii.
 13).The Academy at that date was about 90 strong, but at the time of Fasch's death, Aug.
 3, 1800, it had increased to 147.
 In accordance with a wish expressed in his will, the Academy performed Mozart's Requiem to his memory—for the first time in Berlin.
 The receipts amounted to 1200 thalers, an extraordinary sum in those days, and were applied to founding a Fund for the perpetual maintenance of a poor family.

 Publications of Fasch's work

 In 1801 Zelter published his Life—a brochure of 62 pages 4to., with a portrait.
 In 1839 the Academy published Fasch's best sacred works in 6 volumes.
 A 7th, issued by the representatives of Zelter, contains the mass and the canon above alluded to.
 Of his oratorio Giuseppe riconosciuto, performed in 1774, one terzetto alone remains, Fasch having destroyed the rest, together with several other works composed before the 16-part mass.
-As a master of composition in many parts, Fasch is the last representative of the great school of sacred composers that lasted so long in Italy, and his works are worth studying.
-They combine the severity of ancient forms with modern harmony and a fine vein of melody and constitute a mine which would well repay investigation.
+As a master of composition in many parts, Fasch is the last representative of the great school of sacred composers that lasted so long in Italy.
+His works combine the severity of ancient forms with modern harmony and a fine vein of melody.